 Wagyu beef is a unique resource of Japan with exceptionally tender and juicy flesh quality unrivaled to any other beef in the world.

 Wagyu cattle farmers raise them with special care, feeding soybeans high in protein and corn and wheat bran that are high in starch.
-Livestock farmers also wash, dry and brush the Wagyu cattle with their own hands.
-This gives the effect of massaging while cleaning, and improves blood circulation of the Wagyu.
+Livestock farmers also wash, dry and brush the Wagyu cattle with their own hands simulating the effects of a massage which in turn improves the blood circulation of the Wagyu.

 Quality and Umami of Wagyu

-Carefully raised Wagyu beef is known for its appearance with beautiful patterns and is called marbled meat.
-In addition to mild natural taste, it offers luxurious aroma (some compare its scent to that of coconut or fruit).
+Carefully raised Wagyu beef is known for its beautiful white patterns called marbled meat.
+In addition to mild natural taste, it has a luxurious aroma (some compare its scent to that of coconut or fruit).

 With excess amino acid and unsaturated fatty acid contents that are the basis of umami, Wagyu beef is extremely tender and it almost melts in your mouth.
 The deliciousness of Wagyu beef comes from its exceptional flavor, aroma and texture, all three important factors of taste.